redhat-actions/oc-new-app/README.md

 ## Example

-The example below shows how the `oc-new-app` action can be used to deploy and expose a application on Openshift.
+The example below shows how the `oc-new-app` action can be used to deploy and expose a application on OpenShift.

-Before running this action, use [oc-login](https://github.com/redhat-actions/oc-login) to login into your Openshift cluster.
+Before running this action, use [oc-login](https://github.com/redhat-actions/oc-login) to login into your OpenShift cluster.

 ```yaml
 - name: Create and expose app